gnosis/pm-js/README.md

 Run `npm install` to install dependencies.

-Needs a web3 to work.
+Needs a Web3 provider to work.
 For testing, try TestRPC.

-## Building and the frontend
+## Development

-Run `npm run dev` to compile and migrate the contracts and continously rebuild the library.
+Run `npm run dev` to run the dev server and serve the examples.
+The library source will be continuously recompiled.
+Examples will be available on http://localhost:8080.
+Don't forget to refresh the page during development.

 ## Testing